 Institutional Data

-At EDvance College, we are tackling the urgent shortage of highly skilled early childhood educators by removing traditional barriers in higher education.
-In the 2024 academic year, we proudly served a diverse student body that reflects the cultural, ethnic, and linguistic backgrounds of the children they educate.
+At EDvance College, we are addressing the urgent shortage of highly skilled early childhood educators by offering accessible, high-quality programs.
+In the 2024 academic year, we served a broad student body of dedicated educators committed to supporting young learners in their communities.

 as of Spring 2025